rpm-software-management/distribution-gpg-keys/SOURCES.md

 ## How to verify the GPG key

-Run `gpg --with-fingerprint key_file` and compare the output with fingerprints on pages above.
+Run `gpg2 key_file` and compare the output with fingerprints on pages above.

 ## TODO